kevinslin/seed-xkcd/vault/xkcd.new.md

   license: Creative Commons 2.5
 ---
 ![The nice thing about headcannnons is that it's really easy to get other people to believe in them.](https://imgs.xkcd.com/comics/new.png)
+> "New", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Black hat guy is walking.]]